LeConsulat2/LeConsulat2/README.md

 - 👋 Hi, I’m @LeConsulat2 -- Jonathan -- Welcome to my github page
 - 👀 I’m interested in the role of Application Support, Business/Functional Analyst or a developer.
-- 🌱 I’m currently learning Django Framework using python inside the framework.
+- 🌱 I’m currently mastering Nextjs.
 - 📖 I have recently also launched fullstack-gpt using langchain framework using various models such as GPT-4o, Ollama
 - 💞️ I’m looking to collaborate on any developer opportunity as a side project.
 - 📫 How to reach me ... - 👉 wooine2@gmail.com 👈